Skip to Main Content

 Publications arising from SIG conferences and events, and appropriately peer-reviewed, can be included in the DRS Digital Library at a cost of £25 per item to cover article processing fees (usually included as part of any event registration fee).

-SIGs are expected to contribute to the DRS Biennial conference by running a theme-track session or other event enhancing the quality and richness of the conference.
+DRS SIGs are given the opportunity to contribute to the DRS Biennial conference by running a theme-track session or other event enhancing the quality and richness of the conference.
 Note however that participation is not guaranteed.

 SIGs are required to report annually, providing a short account of the activities that have been held along with future plans for development and other key information.
 SIG reports will be included in the annual report of the DRS.